 ‘Organisations deserve the employees they have’ – Discuss!

-Seeking to understand and communicate with employees pays dividends at any time, especially so when recession looms.
-Time and again, experience shows that a truly engaged employee generates, maintains and increases profitability.
+Seeking to understand and communicate with employees pays dividends every time, especially so when recession or challenging trading circumstances loom.
+Time and again, experience shows that a truly engaged employee generates efficiencies, underpins good decisions and increases profitability.

 Employees can be broadly grouped into four types:

-- Unhappy employee – someone who is dissatisfied and disengaged from their organisation; these people are unproductive, often disaffecting those around them and they take up a great deal of management time; they will stay with the company only until they find something else, but unfortunately they often do not bother to look for employment elsewhere and continue to spread discord
+- Unhappy employee – someone who is dissatisfied and disengaged from their organisation; these people are unproductive, negatively affecting those around them and they take up a great deal of management time.
+They might stay with the company until they find something else, but unfortunately they often do not bother to look for employment elsewhere and continue to spread discord

-- Satisfied employee – someone who is generally content with pay, benefits, management, working conditions, but is passive, doing nothing over and above the minimum required, resigning when something better comes along
+- Neutral employee – someone who is generally content with pay, benefits, management, working conditions, but is passive, doing nothing over and above the minimum required, leaving when something better comes along

-- Committed employee – someone who does not think about leaving the company but is reactive, usually responding to situations only when told to
+- Satisfied employee – someone who does not think about leaving the company but is reactive, usually responding to situations only when told to

-- Engaged employee – someone who proactively champions and promotes their organisation at every opportunity, feeling a strong connection with their company and seeking better ways to do things
+- Engaged employee – someone who proactively champions and promotes their organisation at every opportunity, feels a strong connection with their company and seeks better ways to do things

-Undertaking employee surveys gives you the information that helps you decide how to make changes in the most effective way, bringing more of your staff into the ‘Engaged Employee’ category.
+Undertaking employee surveys gives you information that helps you decide how to make changes in the most effective way, encourages more of your staff to move towards the ‘Engaged Employee’ category.